AP Top 25: USC moves into top 5 for 1st time in 5 years | Times Leader

 Southern California moved into the top five of The Associated Press college football poll Sunday for the first time in five years.

-Georgia received 62 of the 63 first-place votes in the as the top four teams held their places after playing
+Georgia received 62 of the 63 first-place votes in the AP Top 25 presented by Regions Bank as the top four teams held their places after playing varying degrees of close games Saturday.

 No. 2 Ohio State received the other first-place vote.
 Michigan was No. 3 again, followed by TCU.

-The fifth-ranked Trojans edged up two spots after a thrilling .
+The fifth-ranked Trojans edged up two spots after a thrilling victory against rival UCLA.
 The last time USC was ranked in the top five was September of 2017, when it started at No. 4 but spent most of the season ranked in the teens before finishing 12th.

 Lincoln Riley’s first season as USC coach has produced one of the best turnarounds in the country, with the Trojans going from four wins to 10, and the regular-season finale against No. 13 Notre Dame and a Pac-12 championship game still to go.